LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 *Released*: TBD
 * Disable "Submit" button on DetailEditing when in the process of submitting
 * Add some styling to hide text that overflows a field
+* Fix bug in QueryInfo that did not add columns designated as addToDisplayView in all cases

 ### version 1.5.0
 *Released*: 27 November 2020